 This helps you avoid needing to pull out a huge wad of cash when you’re just buying a small purchase at the store.
 I like to make sure my wallet (or purse) appears empty.
 Only keep what you plan on immediately spending in there, and tuck the rest away somewhere out of site.

-When you run out of money in your wallet, find a discreet location and transfer yourself some more money from your hidden spot.
+When you run out of money in your wallet, find a discreet location and transfer some more money from your hidden spot.
 That way you’re ready for your next purchase ahead of time.

 It’s all about perception.
 My perception is, I’M BROKE!